var fruit = ["banana", "apple", "orange", "watermelon"]; var vegetables = ["carrot", "tomato", "pepper", "lettuce"];

 - Reverse your array.

-If you've done everything correctly, the last step should print the following to the console:
+If you've done everything correctly, the last step should print the following string to the console: